 Camp ALOMA and Whataburger?!

-Some five years earlier a member of American Lutheran Church arrived at church one Sunday morning and announced that there was an A-frame building in Tempe that was going to be torn down.
+Some five years earlier a member of the American Lutheran Church arrived at church one Sunday morning and announced that there was an A-frame building in Tempe that was going to be torn down.
 It was an old Whataburger restaurant that could be purchased for a mere $1000.00 if it was removed in two weeks, making room for new construction.
 Before that Sunday morning was over they had raised the money to buy the building which would be erected as the chapel for the property in Prescott.
 That very Sunday afternoon a crew from the church arrived at the site and began dismantling the building.
 Down it came, board by board, and was stored in a back corner of their parking lot.
 But there is one part of the story left to tell.
 Some fifteen years later a board member drove by that very site that had to be cleared right away and it was just as they left it with the footings of the old building still there.

-So now back to ALOMA’s assets: 25 acres, three large military tents, ten Lutheran congregations and a large stack of lumber.
+So now back to ALOMA’s assets: 25 acres, three large military tents, ten Lutheran congregations, and a large stack of lumber.
 There was something missing: money.
 You can’t build a camp without it.
-Pine Cross Bible Camp Association was being discontinued and at their last meeting they had about $14,000.00 in assets which had to be dispersed.
+Pine Cross Bible Camp Association was being discontinued and at their last meeting, they had about $14,000.00 in assets which had to be dispersed.
 They decided to split the money between a group that was building a camp near Crown King and the group building ALOMA.
 ALOMA decided after a lot of discussion and prayer to use those funds to develop a master plan for the property.
 They hired a local engineering company to do the job.
-The company was told it was to be a Bible camp to be used year round and that the chapel was to be in a prominent place.
+The company was told it was to be a Bible camp to be used year-round and that the chapel was to be in a prominent place.
 The engineering company did their job and ALOMA had its plan.
 It included summer and winter lodging, primitive tent and RV camping areas, as well as recreational areas.
 The Chapel would be cut into a small hill overlooking the entrance.

 Aid Association for Lutherans and Lutheran Brotherhood

-One of the congregations that was involved with ALOMA was also involved with a mission project in the town of El Mirage west of Phoenix.
+One of the congregations that were involved with ALOMA was also involved with a mission project in the town of El Mirage west of Phoenix.
 They got the idea of approaching Aid Association for Lutherans (AAL) for a financial grant to start a summer camping program at Camp ALOMA for children from El Mirage.
 The program was to be called Project Care and not only did AAL agree to fund the project but they also approved a grant of over fifty thousand dollars toward building Camp ALOMA.
 This started a long, close relationship between ALOMA, (AAL) and also Lutheran Brotherhood (LB), which has continued now for thirty years (now as Thrivent), helping to make Camp ALOMA a reality.

 Volunteers have shaped us

 Over the years the camp facility has taken shape.
 First kitchen and restroom buildings were built and moved to camp to give ALOMA it’s first permanent buildings to be used with the tents for our first year.
 Next Grace Chapel and what later would be called Faith Lodge were erected.
-Faith Lodge had eight dorm rooms, rest rooms, showers and kitchen.
+Faith Lodge had eight dorm rooms, restrooms, showers, and kitchen.
 It could house ninety-six people.
 ALOMA hired its first caretaker and he and his wife made a home in two of the dorm-rooms in Faith Lodge.
 They later were able to move into their new home built across Willow Creek.
-Next the campfire and barbecue area and an A-frame lodge now known as Hope Lodge were built.
+Next, the campfire and barbecue area and an A-frame lodge are now known as Hope Lodge was built.
 Hope Lodge originally slept about twenty people and had its own kitchen.
 Two member churches built two small rustic cabins.
 One of the cabins was later expanded into a second residence on the property and is the home of our new program director.
-The camp also included a softball diamond, volleyball court, basketball court, playground and hiking trails.
+The camp also included a softball diamond, volleyball court, basketball court, playground, and hiking trails.
 In recent years Peace Lodge and four wilderness cabins and adjoining ramada have been built.
 Peace Lodge has a meeting room and two dorm rooms with adjoining restrooms; all fully handicap accessible.
 The wilderness cabins will be used mostly in our summer programs but can also be used for family camps.
 Over the years the facility continues to be changed and upgraded as the ministry needs change and grow.
 Nearly all of this has been accomplished with volunteer labor.
-Without these dedicated volunteers it could not have been possible.
+Without these dedicated volunteers, it could not have been possible.